noahbroyles/Music/user-manual.md

 ### Edit a Playlist:
 To edit an existing playlist...
 Well, use `editpls`.
 You will be shown a list of playlists to edit - they are all numbered.
 Pick one.
 You'll be shown a list of all songs(with numbers) and the current songs in the playlist.
-As you go through the songs in the playlist, enter a new song number to *replace* the current song, `del` to just *remove* it, or `stop` when you're satisfied with your new playlist.
+As you go through the songs in the playlist, enter a new song number to *replace* the current song, just hit `<enter>` to *keep* it, `del` to just *remove* it, or `stop` when you're satisfied with your new playlist.
 You'll then be asked to save it or not.
 You should probably say `yes/no`.

+# Troubleshooting:
+Read the da*n code and make a Pull Request.